Hienquang/AirbnbCapstone/README.md

 ![](https://github.com/Hienquang/AirbnbCapstone/blob/main/pic/shap.png)

 Some features have a much bigger impact on the pricing.
 Unsurprisingly, the number of bedrooms and bathrooms are on top of this list.
 The more bathrooms and bathrooms you have, the higher price you can charge for your place.
-The next important feature is number of reviews and not the review score itself.
-The more people reviews your place, the higher price you can command.
+The next important feature is the number of reviews and not the review score itself.
+The more people review your place, the higher price you can command.
 Longitude is another interesting feature.
-Listings that are closer to the beach can ask for higher price than listings that are inland.
+Listings that are closer to the beach can ask for higher prices than listings that are inland.

 ## 7. Future Improvements